DrEmpiricism/Optimize-Offline/PreviousLog.md

 # Previous Version Log #

+## Build 3.1.3.3 (updated on 12-27-2019) ##

+- Updated some entries added to the offline registry hives.
+- Some very minor contextual changes to the overall code.

 ## Build 3.1.3.2 (updated on 12-24-2019) ##

 - Changed the optimizations of the registry and Start Menu to process after all packages, features and additional content has been applied or integrated into the image.